HNSDNS/docs/docs/index.md

 Here, you can find setup instructions for varios operating systems, developer information, support and more.

-***Warning: this documentation is currently under development.
-You may find missing instructions and blank pages.
-Be aware that they will be filled out as soon as I can.
-Thanks.***

 ## Features

 *Features with a green tick are currently available.
 Features with a gray tick are not available yet.*